 Cost Comparison

 Trade Day starts at $87 (monthly fee).
-Tradeify starts at $139 (monthly fee).
+Tradeify starts at $99 (one-time fee).
 Trade Day is the cheaper option to get started.

 Drawdown Rules

-Trade Day uses intraday trailing drawdown.
-Tradeify uses EOD trailing drawdown.
+Trade Day uses intraday trailing drawdown with a 4% maximum.
+Tradeify uses EOD trailing drawdown with a 4% maximum.
 These are fundamentally different approaches — intraday trailing moves with your equity while EOD trailing stays fixed.
 Learn more about drawdown types.

 Profit Split

 Trade Day offers up to 95% profit split.
-Tradeify offers up to 100% profit split.
-Tradeify gives you 5% more of your profits.
+Tradeify offers up to 90% profit split.
+Trade Day gives you 5% more of your profits.

 Trading Rules

-Trade Day: news trading restricted, overnight holds allowed, no automation.
+Trade Day: news trading restricted, no overnight holds, no automation.
 Tradeify: news trading allowed, no overnight holds, bots/automation allowed.
 These rules matter depending on your trading style.
 Check out our trading styles guide to see which firm fits best.

 Speed to Funded